-Hi -- I'm Galen Berry, otherwise known as the Medieval Marbler.
-I'm one of the few professional marblers in the country.
+Hello -- I'm Galen Berry, one of the few professional marblers in the country.
 I started marbling in 1985, and have been doing it as a full-time occupation for 26 years now.
 Marbling is the art of printing multi-colored swirled or stone-like patterns on paper or fabric.
 The patterns are formed by first floating the colors on the surface of a liquid, and then laying the paper or fabric onto the colors to absorb them.
 (It is not at all the same art as faux marbre, or faux finishes, which involves painting a marble-like finish directly onto walls, columns, or furniture.)
 Marbling is sometimes still called by its original Turkish name, ebrū.

 I soon started teaching marbling workshops, and have now taught the joy of marbling to more than

 4000 people in 30 states.
 I definitely recommend taking a 1- or 2-day workshop if you're interested in marbling -- you'll save money for sure, instead of wasting lots of paint and supplies, weeks of time, and getting frustrated too.
 However, if you're good at following directions, there are finally several good books out there on the technique of marbling, so you'll have it a lot easier than I did if you can't find a local class to take, or if you like to be self-taught.
 I've written a

 booklet, "The Art of Marbling", which teaches you all you need to know to produce some really professional-looking papers.
 I also make a beginning marbling kit which contains everything you need to learn marbling, except the paints (you can buy whichever colors you want separately) -- see the supply list on this website.